quarkusio/quarkusio.github.io/faq.md

 This will allow 3rd party projects to easily take advantage of the work we have done to make it easier to target GraalVM.

 ## Can I write an extension?
-## Will Quarkus accept my extension?
+## Will the Quarkus team accept my extension?

 Oh yeah!
 We had quite a few extensions written outside the Quarkus "initial" team.